 - Eggs: Use large, fresh eggs for the best results.

-- Water: The secret to light and fluffy eggs is cold water.
+- Water: The secret to light and fluffy scrambled eggs is cold water.
 I recommend one tablespoon for every two eggs.

 - Butter: Add a knob of butter along with the chili crisp to give the eggs a smooth, silky finish.